barry800414/master_thesis/progess.md

 5. Should explain why Community detection can win K-Means ?
     Actually K-Means is too slow (to explain), try other faster clustering algorithm
     TODO:
-        1.find faster clustering algorithm
-        2.to explain K-Means is too slow
+        1.find faster clustering algorithm & explain Kmeans is too slow time complexity of KMeans: O(knT)
+            other time complexity:
+            Lourvain method: ?

 6. TODO: to find the list of "opinion operator", there are 3 papers to check

-7.
+7. Divide (+1/-1) into 2 groups, instead of multiply it by -1
+    TODO: modify the codes for calculating auxiliary vectors (for Dependency features), and the way to divide groups